tngeene/optical-character-recognizer-python/README.md

     python main.py --i "https://imgur.com/USc3mUY.jpg"

-where the argument after --i flag is the path to an captcha file.
+where the argument after --i flag is the path to a captcha file.